pulumi/pulumi-hugo/themes/default/content/docs/support/faq.md

 In addition, if you have any encrypted configuration in your stack, you'll need to re-run `pulumi config set --secret <key> <value>` because pulumi.com uses a different key to encrypt your secrets than the local endpoint does.

+### What Domains and IPs I need to allowlist to work with Pulumi

+Should your network have egress limitations, please ensure you allowlist the subsequent domain and IP addresses:

+- api.pulumi.com
+- 34.208.94.47
+- 34.212.116.224

 ## Resource names

 ### Why do resource names have random hex character suffixes?